wkrzywiec/kanban-board/README.md

 ### Things to consider in your solution

 * Fork this repo on GitHub and commit all your work to your fork.
-When completed send the link to your fork of the repo to john.kirkham@ratehub.ca
+When completed send the link to your fork of the repo to john.kirkham@ratehub.ca, fritz@ratehub.ca, and allison.colin-thome@ratehub.ca
 * The Dockerfiles exist already for the `kanban-app` and `kanban-ui` but you will need to build and push the Docker images to a public Docker registry for them to be accessable from within a kubernetes cluster.  ([DockerHub](https://hub.docker.com/) or [GCR](https://cloud.google.com/container-registry/) are possible solutions for this.)